HPaulson/discordbot-handler/README.md

-# Discord.js Basic COmmand Handler
+# Discord.js Basic Command Handler

 **This is a basic command handler for discord.js to run commands and events in their own files!
 Below you can find all the documentation on the command handler!**